Space Use Partnerships with PP&R

-This space use and service contract partnership program is supported by the Parks Levy.
+This space use partnership program is supported by the Parks Levy.

 Space Use Partnerships